idemeum/idemeum-docs-vue.github.io/remote-access/install-agent.md

 ![SCP](../remote-access/images/install.png)

 * You now have idemeum agent installed and configuration file ready.
 You can now start the agent and allow it connect to idemeum Proxy Service.
-* Follow Secure Remote Access guides (for [Remote Web Application](../remote-access/remote-web-app.html) and [Remote Servers](../remote-access/remote-ssh-server.html)) to complete configuration.
+* Follow Secure Remote Access guides (for [Remote Web Application](../remote-access/remote-web-app.html) and [Remote SSH Servers](../remote-access/remote-ssh-server.html)) to complete configuration.